lfost42/grafana-notes/k8s/cka/itkiddie.md

 %s/old_number/0/g
 ```

-The above includes common commands you will or may need and the last line can be used to update the question.
+The last line can be used to update the question in VIM.
 For example, to update the above to Question 1 you would use the following in VIM (be sure you are not in insert mode):

 ```bash
 :%s/0/1/g